-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$2,574,160. - The change in the District's total net position in comparison with the prior fiscal year was (\$31,892), a decrease.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental fund reported fund balance of \$879,927, a decrease of (\$31,472) in comparison with the prior year.
-The fund balance is unassigned fund balance which is available for spending at the District's discretion.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$2,582,373. - The change in the District's total net position in comparison with the prior fiscal year was \$35,120, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental fund reported fund balance of \$888,980, an increase of \$35,540 in comparison with the prior year.
+A portion of the fund balance is assigned for subsequent year's expenditures and non-spendable for loan receivable with the remainder as unassigned fund balance which is available for spending at the District's discretion.